 and intermarried with them frequently.

-The Shoshone also fought wars with other tribes, especially the .
+The Shoshone also fought wars with other tribes.
 Plains Indian tribes treated war differently than

 European countries did.
 They didn't fight over territory but instead to prove their courage, and so Plains Indian war parties

 rarely fought to the death or destroyed each other's villages.
 Instead, their war customs included

 counting coup (touching an opponent in battle without harming him),